-The Vendor is responsible for maintaining their current status by informing their home dispatch center of their availability.
-When Vendor resources are listed as unavailable, the resources will not be eligible for dispatch or payment under this agreement.
-If Vendor cannot meet the minimum specifications in this IFB, they will be considered non-compliant and will be removed from paid status.
+The Contractor is responsible for maintaining their current status by informing their home dispatch center and the State Logistics Support Specialist of their availability.
+When Contractor resources are listed as unavailable, the resources will not be eligible for dispatch or payment under this agreement.
+If Contractor cannot meet the minimum specifications in this IFB, they will be considered non-compliant and will be removed from paid status.